Current Status:

 Contact:

 The coronavirus pandemic led to substantial unfinished learning in math and an important debate about how best to address it.
-Traditionally, policymakers and educators have advocated a "mastery" approach, which views all below-grade content as foundational and systematically reteaches any content where there are knowledge gaps.
-"Just-in-time" learning has received attention more recently, including in the U.S. Department of Education's COVID-19 Handbook.
+Traditionally, policymakers and educators have advocated a "broad foundation skill building" approach, which systematically reteaches all below-grade content where there are knowledge gaps.
+"Just-in-time skill building" has received attention more recently, including in the U.S. Department of Education's COVID-19 Handbook.
 This alternative reteaches only below-grade content deemed most essential to understanding the current grade-level topic.
 But there is limited evidence on which approach is most effective for which students and which contexts.
-This evaluation will examine the effectiveness of adaptive technology products that deliver these two catch-up strategies in elementary schools, where teachers often struggle with how to teach math well and the benefits of using technology supports are understudied.
+This evaluation will compare the effectiveness of these two catch-up strategies when delivered via adaptive technology products in elementary schools, where the potential benefits of using technology supports are understudied.
 The findings will provide valuable evidence, especially for low-performing schools identified under the Every Student Succeeds Act and their most underserved students.

 Key findings will be available after the study report is published.